soongensayo/GEDI-ME310-hotel/docs/index.md

 ##### **1\.
 Receptiveness to AI Solutions**
 Hotel staff generally expressed a positive attitude toward adopting AI to streamline operations and enhance guest service.
 While they acknowledged that AI has yet to make significant strides in the hospitality industry, largely due to the fundamental importance of the human touch, they were open to exploring how AI could be seamlessly integrated into both guest-facing and staff-facing processes.
 The staff were particularly enthusiastic about collaborating with us, noting that our generation’s familiarity with technology and innovative ideas made us valuable partners in their efforts to modernise.

-##### **1\.
+##### **2\.
 Key Features for Front-end and Back-end Use**
 Although our staff-facing solutions were initially designed to streamline front-end tasks, hotel staff recognised their potential value in both front-end and back-end operations.
 For example, the Hotelly feature, which was primarily intended to assist with check-ins by recording conversations and generating a transcript at the end of the process, proved useful for tracking back-end metrics such as average check-in times across different staff members.
 This data can also be leveraged for staff training, performance tracking, and even resolving disputes.
 For instance, if a guest claims they were not informed about lounge access during check-in, the hotel could refer to the recorded transcript to verify whether the information was communicated correctly and take appropriate action.

-##### **1\.
+##### **3\.
 High Feasibility for Integration with Existing PMS and HMS Systems**
 A key focus during the ideation and low-fidelity prototyping phase was minimising the learning curve and adoption barriers for hotel staff.
 With our low-fidelity prototypes, hotel staff expressed confidence in the feasibility of integrating our solutions with existing PMS and HMS systems.
 This consideration was central to our design approach, as we aim for our future proof-of-concept prototype to feature an intuitive interface, incorporating familiar icons and symbols aligned with widely used systems such as Opera by Oracle.
-This ensures smooth integration and simplifies the learning process for staff.<br>
+This ensures smooth integration and simplifies the learning process for staff.<br><br>

 These insights validate our low-fidelity prototypes and provide a solid foundation for further development.
 They affirm that we are on the right track and offer valuable momentum as we move forward with refining and expanding our solutions.

 ## Areas for Improvements/ Considerations {#areas-for-improvement}